 And most of all, tell me how you can accomplish that and when!?
 Have you ever thought about that?
 To give your dream some space?
 And even a chance to grow on you?

 Now it’s getting scary, isn’t it?

-suppose you want to be a digital nomad like me, giving up your secure life and live the life of a vagabond.
-For that’s what being a digital nomad is all about: break boundaries, skip the daily routine and wander about the world, travel to every corner of the earth, no 9-5 jobs, no traffic jam, no boss telling you what to do.
+suppose you want to be a digital nomad like me, giving up your secure life and living the life of a vagabond.
+For that’s what being a digital nomad is all about: breaking boundaries, skipping the daily routine and wandering about the world, traveling to every corner of the earth, no 9-5 jobs, no traffic jams, no boss telling you what to do.

 What would people say if you told them your life will change drastically?